About Social Security Disability Benefits

-Social Security Disability Insurance (SSDI) is a federal program designed to provide long-term financial protection for adults who have paid into the program through the years of their employment.
+Social Security Disability Insurance (SSDI) is a federal financial aid program.
+Its purpose is to provide long-term financial to adults who have paid into the program through their previous employment.

-If you’ve been victimized by a crippling illness or injury, if your body works against you rather than with you, if you’re unable to hold down a fulltime job to support yourself and your family because of a medical condition, you may be thinking about applying for Social Security Disability benefits.
+Perhaps you’ve been victimized by a crippling illness or injury.
+Or maybe your body works against you rather than with you.
+Either way, you might be unable to hold down a fulltime job to support yourself and your family.
+If your medical condition prevents you from earning a living, you may be considering applying for Social Security Disability benefits.

-Social Security Disability is legal decision and not a medical decision.
-(This is a fact that often baffles people because of the legal mumbo-jumbo.)
-Just know that the physician who treats your condition and provides details about your medical status must be a credible medical professional, and must provide honest, detailed information.
-Once that information and other details are filed, the decision is ultimately up to the Social Security Administration.
+Social Security Disability is legal decision, not a medical decision.
+(This fact often baffles people because of the extensive legal mumbo-jumbo involved.)
+However, the physician who treats your condition and provides details about your medical status must be a credible medical professional.
+They must also provide honest, detailed information about your condition and how it affects you.
+Once that information and other details are filed, the final decision is ultimately up to the Social Security Administration.

-If you are disabled and need Social Security Disability income, you may benefit from the guidance of an experienced attorney.
+If you’re disabled and need SSD benefits, you may benefit from the guidance of an experienced Social Security Disability lawyer.

 No matter why you need Social Security Disability Benefits, the attorneys and staff at Dean Burnetti Law are familiar with the application and appeal process and are eager to navigate the governmental system for you.
 Call Dean Burnetti Law at 863-287-6388 today to schedule your free and confidential consultation.